midlantica/LovelyBunchOfCoconuts/content/quotes/there-is-no-liberty-without-independence-of-mind.md

 ---
-title: "There is no liberty without independence of mind"
+title: 'There is no liberty without independence of mind'
 ---

 ## "There is no liberty without independence of mind."